avitaldrucker/theTopicSkimm/README.md

 # theTopicSkimm

-[Gitwork][live] is a fullstack, versioned web application for filtering world and national topics.
+theTopicSkimm is a fullstack, versioned web application for filtering world and national topics.
 It uses Ruby on Rails on the backend, a PostgreSQL database, and React and Redux on the frontend.

+Please find the live version [here][live] and allow up to 30 seconds for Heroku to spin up.

 [live]: http://thetopicskimm.herokuapp.com/